AdrianMoPe/Tecnicas-de-Aprendizaje-Automatico/Activity_2/README.md

 To build the Dendogram we group data into clusters according to their distances.
 As  method we have used ‘complete’ because is the best for our data, because ‘Single’ is too sensitive with the outliers.
 With this we have obtained 8 groups.

-## Step3: Cut the dendrogram and characterize the obtained groups.
+## Step 3: Cut the dendrogram and characterize the obtained groups.

 To generate the Dendograma and the characterization we have decide to effect the cut  over 6, because is the best level that adapts to our data.